-Students must submit housing preference forms immediately upon confirming their participation in the program.
-Students who request a homestay will receive a separate, more detailed questionnaire and instructions from the resident director.
+Students must submit the Housing Preference Form and Homestay Questionnaire (if selecting a homestay) by April 1 for Fall / Full Year students and by November 1 for Spring students.
 All housing assignments are made at the discretion of on-site staff in Aix, and no changes are made within the first two weeks (and only under certain circumstances).
 Students are informed of their placements in Paris after an individual meeting with the resident director.

 In Paris, you will be housed at the Residence Les Citadines-Saint-Germain, an apart'hotel located in the 5th arrondissement, in the center of Paris, on the Seine river between Place Saint-Michel and Pont Neuf.
 All rooms are doubles with air conditioning, a full bath, fully-equipped kitchenette, television and high-speed internet.
 Les Citadines also has a gym and launderette, and meeting rooms where the program's courses are taught.